hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 #### Command History

 You can easily access previous commands.
 Hit the up arrow.
 Hit it again.
 You can step backwards through your command history.
-The down arrow takes your forwards in the command history.
+The down arrow takes your forward in the command history.

 'Ctrl-r' will do a reverse-search through your command history.
 This is very useful.